Telfast

 Always keep Telfast and all medications out of the sight and reach of children and pets.

-Never share your medicine with anyone else, even if they have the same condition or are experiencing the same symptoms as you.
+Never share your medicine with anyone else, even if they have the same condition or are experiencing similar symptoms.

 Frequently asked questions